Marina Hociotă: Early years

 Marina was born on 19 August 1896 in a shepherd family from Săliște (then part of Austria-Hungary).

-As a child she stood out in school, but also through her unusual courage: she rode the horses of the family when she was not even 10 years old.
+As a child, she was described as unusually courageous.
+She rode the horses of the family when she was 9 years old.

 The death of her father, who died of gout before she was 12 years old, and the compulsory introduction of the Hungarian language in the Romanian schools in Hungary, implemented in 1907 through the new education laws (also called the "Apponyi laws"), led Marina to leave her home village and cross the Carpathian mountains to Văratec Monastery in Romania at the age of 14.
 There she was ordained as a nun at the age of 18 and took the monastic name Mina, under the patronage of her aunt Mother Melania Cruțiu.

 She shared the pain of leaving her home in a letter to her biographer, priest Grigorie Popescu: "I joined the convent due to the Hungarian persecution, which took us the freedom to speak our mother tongue in school, where we were taught only in Hungarian".